Rosatom responds to Le Monde article about uranium concentrate supplies from Niger to Russia

-Rosatom is not a party to the agreement on the supply of 1,000 tons of yellowcake (uranium concentrate used as raw material for nuclear fuel production) from Niger to Russia.
-This is how the state corporation commented on the publication by the French newspaper Le Monde.
+Rosatom is not a party to the agreement on the supply of 1,000 tons of yellowcake (uranium concentrate serves as raw material for the production of nuclear fuel) from Niger to Russia.
+Thus, the state corporation commented on the publication of the French newspaper Le Monde.

 Development of the Chironsudukui uranium deposit